gobbyo/IoT/docs/tutorial-rasp-segmentdisplay.md

 ## Wire your seven-segment display to your Raspberry Pi

 In this section you'll wire your Raspberry Pi to display numbers on a seven-segment display.
 Below is the circuit we'll construct.
-Note the diagram references the Raspberry Pi pin numbers (`GPIO.BOARD`).

 ![lnk_schematic_segmentdisplay]